All Episodes

 Is he still as dominant?

-Is he as uh does he own the stage like he does when he is singular focus stage?
+Is he as he own the stage like he does when he is singular focus stage?

 All of this remains to be seen.

-But I just I just don't see this thing on Thursday night being standard ordinary predictable candidate debate that we have all become accustomed to, which is basically a moderated long form Sunday show, and the guests instead of newsmakers during the week are candidates, and they get questions.
+But I just don't see this thing on Thursday night being a standard, ordinary, predictable candidate debate that we have all become accustomed to, which is basically a moderated, long-form Sunday show.

 I mean, let's face it, the moderators run the debate.

-The moderators determine what's discussed, unless a candidate or two decides to reach out and take control of the whole thing, him or herself, which say hello, Trump, that's what he does.
+The moderators determine what's discussed unless a candidate or two decides to reach out and take control of the whole thing, him or herself, which say hello Trump.

 So we will just have to see.

-If this, if I'm wrong, and if this comes off as your normal everyday standard run of the mill candidate debate, perfectly formatted, perfectly formulaic, with hardly any fireworks doing it.
+If I'm wrong, and if this comes off as your normal, everyday, standard, run-of-the-mill candidate debate, perfectly formatted, perfectly formulaic, with hardly any fireworks to it, it's going to be considered a yawner and a ho-hummer.

-As a lone wolf candidate, as a guy who is busting out of formulas and is not being contained by them, He almost is it's incumbent upon him to step out.
+And that's another thing Trump has to consider, too, as a lone wolf candidate, as a guy who's busting out of formulas and is not being contained by them.

-Because the drive-by analysis of what happened will be, I don't know, as but pretty close to important as what happens during because not everybody's going to see it.
+The drive-by analysis of what happened will be, I don't know, as, but pretty close to important as what happens there, because not everybody's going to see it.

 And so the way it's reported afterwards, and the last thing Trump wants is for the post-debate analysis to be.

-Donald Trump was also on stage and was heard from, said X, Y, and Z, but the last thing Trump wants is that he was just one of the gang.
+Donald Trump was also on stage and was heard from, said X, Y, and Z.

-So it's it's it's bound to be fireworks of some kind.
+So it's bound to be fireworks of some kind.

 It has to be.